abpio/abp-commercial-docs/en/getting-started-create-solution.md

 {{ end }}

 > You can use a different level of namespaces; e.g: BookStore, Acme.BookStore or Acme.Retail.BookStore.

+## Theme

+### Lepton-x

+A new, modern and stylish Bootstrap UI theme with different color options, it's the newest theme and is the default.
+If you choose it, another option named `Theme style` will show up, you can choose one out of 4 options:
+  `System`, `Dim`, `Dark` or `Light`.

+### Lepton

+A modern, mature, responsive UI theme with different style and color options.
+It has been used until ABP v6.0.0.

+### Basic theme

+A minimalist UI theme with plain Bootstrap colors and styles.
+Ideal if you will build your own UI theme.

 ## Mobile Development